Table of Contents

-(These bacteria are commonly found in the gut as part of the normal commensal flora).
+(These bacteria are commonly found in the gut as part of the normal commensal flora.)

 If the appendix ruptures, the infection spreads to the abdominal cavity and causes an infection of the lining known as peritonitis (suppurative peritonitis).
 This widespread infection is very dangerous and can be fatal if it spreads to the bloodstream causing septic shock.

-The process can be summarised as following:
+The process can be summarized as follows:

 - Increase in intraluminal pressure

-- Mucosal oedema and ulceration
+- Mucosal edema and ulceration